Skip to Main Content

 Common Characteristics

-Here are some common characteristics for the different versions of research as it moves through the publishing process:
+Here are some common characteristics of the different versions of research as it moves through the publishing process:

 • Submitted version: